Ohtsu/Angular2InVS2015/README.md

 **Solution File**

-All the solution file was uploaded.
-You can download or cloan it.
+All the solution files were uploaded.
+You can download or clone them.